Best Dice Strategies for Beginners

-Martingale (High Risk)
+Martingale System (High Risk)

-Paroli (Low Risk)
+Paroli System (Low Risk)

-D’Alembert (Medium Risk)
+D’Alembert System (Medium Risk)

 Add one unit after a loss, subtract one after a win.